If you're seeing packet loss, during your call try:

-- When live media streaming is involved, network issues often have an OS-level root cause.
-That's why, if you're having issues, rebooting often can be the smart thing to try.
+- When streaming live media network issues often relate to an OS-level root cause.
+That's why, if you're having issues, rebooting often is a smart thing to try.

-Video calls need a good connection — in a few ways.
-Because a video call streams live media, having a fast "speed test" is not enough.
+Video calls need a good connection.
+Because a video call streams live media, having a fast internet connection is not enough.

-Traditional speed tests look only at TCP data, like for downloads.
-For example, a speed test might give you a good sense how quickly you can down a file someone sends you.
+Traditional speed tests look only at TCP data, which are used for downloads.
+For example, a speed test might give you a good sense how quickly you can download a file off of a website.

-In contrast, video calls are UPD live media streaming.
-There's no buffering.
+In contrast, video calls use UPD live media streaming.
+Data is not buffered.

-- When you're watching Netflix, for example, you're not streaming live media.
-Your device can buffer the content you're downloading.
-You can't do this with a video call — no chance to buffer, because you're streaming the call live.
+Here's an example.
+When you're watching Netflix, you are not streaming live media.
+Your device is buffering the content you're downloading.
+This can't be done during a video call because the data you're streaming is live.

 It's not unusual for a user to have a great network, but experience packet loss on a call.
-Network congestion, firewall barriers, or older or affected hardware (like a router that needs rebooting) can play a role.
+Network congestion, firewall barriers, and/or old or affected hardware (like a router that needs rebooting) can play a role.